MICKAI

 The UK procurement checklist for sovereign AI in 2026.
 Seven properties, eleven contract clauses, one filing reference.

 If you write the procurement spec for AI inside any UK government department, NHS trust, defence prime, financial regulator, or critical-infrastructure operator, this is the checklist.
-Seven structural properties any sovereign-AI vendor must satisfy, eleven contract clauses that turn the structural test into procurement language, and the single filing reference (UK00004373277) that lets a buyer point to a portfolio rather than a vendor roadmap.
+Seven structural properties any sovereign-AI vendor must satisfy, eleven contract clauses that turn the structural test into procurement language, and the published filing range (GB2607309.8 to GB2610422.4) that lets a buyer point to a portfolio rather than a vendor roadmap.

 Procurement teams across UK government, NHS, defence, financial-regulator, and critical-infrastructure environments are writing AI procurement specifications without a usable structural checklist.
 The frameworks vendors are publishing are governance-themed; the actual structural properties that distinguish sovereign AI from sovereign-themed AI are absent from most specs.
 The result is procurement decisions that look defensible at signature and become indefensible after the first incident.